zeldaret/mm/CONTRIBUTING.md

 ### Environment Setup

 Get started by following the [installation guide in the readme](https://github.com/zeldaret/mm/blob/master/README.md#installation).
-When successful, you should be able to build a matching ROM before you start making any changes.
+You should be able to build a matching ROM before you start making any changes.

 ### First Contribution